- Department of Philosophy

 The graduate option in Environment provides students with an appreciation for the role of science in informed decision-making in the environmental sector, and its influence on political, socio-economic, and ethical judgments.
 The option also provides a forum whereby graduate students bring their disciplinary perspectives together and enrich each other's learning through structured courses, formal seminars, and informal discussions and networking.

 Students who have been admitted through their home department or faculty may apply for admission to the option.
 Option requirements are consistent across academic units.
-The option is coordinated by the McGill School of Environment (MSE), in partnership with participating academic units.
+The option is coordinated by the Bieler School of Environment (BSE), in partnership with participating academic units.

 |Doctor of Philosophy (Ph.D.)
 Philosophy: Gender and Women's Studies|

 The graduate option in Gender and Women's Studies is an interdisciplinary program for students who meet the degree requirements in Philosophy who wish to earn 9 additional credits of approved coursework focusing on gender and women's studies, and issues in feminist research and methods.
 The student's doctoral thesis must be on a topic centrally relating to issues of gender and/or women's studies.

 |Doctor of Philosophy (Ph.D.)
 Philosophy: Teaching Philosophy|

 The Ph.D. in Philosophy: Teaching Philosophy focuses on the theoretical and practical skills necessary to become an effective teacher of philosophy, including pedagogical issues that may be specific to the discipline of philosophy.
 Guidance is provided by a faculty mentor.
 Participation in the broader teaching activities of the Department (e.g., teaching assistants, training workshops, guest lecturing).